 Mark Evans has been teaching mathematics for 22 years.
 He earned his undergraduate degree in Mathematics and Secondary Education and his Master's in Applied and Industrial Mathematics, both from Towson University.
 Mr. Evans served on the steering committee for the Science and Mathematics Academy from 2001 until it opened in 2004.
 He helped develop the curriculum for the four Science, Research, and Technology (SRT) courses at the SMA.
 In addition he wrote the curriculum for the Robotics, Cryptology, and Microcontrollers electives.
 In 2008 Mr. Evans was a teacher of the year finalist.
 He helped start and run the FIRST robotics team at Aberdeen in 2006.

 Yvonne Gabriel came to the SMA in 2006, after 10 years of teaching in Baltimore City and County.
 She has earned a variety of certifications during her teaching career, including Earth Sciences, Health Sciences, Administrative Leadership I, Special Ed, and Reading.
 Additionally, she has earned certification by the National Board for Professional Science Teachers.
 Her recent teaching assignments have included Earth Science, AP Environmental Science, SRT 3 and 4, Health, and elective classes in Kinesiology and Sports Physiology.
 She has also contributed to the development of various county science curricula and the new HCPS Teacher Evaluation tool.
 Ms. Gabriel was selected to be the graduation speaker for AHS in 2012, for her role as STEM Coordinator and was also a 2008 Teacher of the Year finalist.
 She has attended West Chester, Saint Joseph's, and Towson Universities and continues to participate in post graduate studies as a perpetual enthusiast of learning.
+Yvonne was a 2023 Maryland FINALIST for the Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST).
 She loves working and learning with the students and teachers of the SMA!

 Diana Liberto has taught Mathematics for 17 years.
 She earned her undergraduate degree in Mathematics from Elon University in 2005 and her graduate degree in Mathematics Education from Wake Forest University.
 While teaching, Diana earned her Administrative I License from Towson University.
 In 2012, she became Nationally Board Certified in Adolescent and Young Adult Mathematics.
 While at North Harford High School, Ms. Liberto created a school-based student study period and coordinated the Master Tutor program.
 She was the AHS/SMA site coordinator for the National Math and Science Initiative.
 She has coached Tennis, led the Academic Team and participated on the school improvement team.
 Ms. Liberto was a teacher of the year nominee in 2013.
 Ms. Liberto was the 2013 Raytheon Math Hero Awardee and 2014 recipient of the William J. Sacco Mathematics Educator Award.